Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 Before they can see one channel through to completion, they’ve already started working on three more channels.

-If I’ve learned anything during my years as a marketer, it’s that simplicity is usually the key to success.
+If we’ve learned anything during our years as a marketer, it’s that simplicity is usually the key to success.

-Because of that, I choose to focus on only one marketing channel at a time.
+Because of that, we choose to focus on only one marketing channel at a time.